 - Only the child’s legal guardian will be asked to do interviews.
 Relatives or friends who do not have custody of the child will not be allowed to do interviews on Children’s property.

 - We only approach a patient and their family one time regarding interviews.
 We do not follow up with multiple requests.

 - A member of Children’s Marketing team may deny media access to a patient if it is determined the presence of media will aggravate the patient’s condition or otherwise interfere with clinical care or the hospital environment.

 Requests For Patient Information

 Children’s holds its patients’ and families’ confidentiality and privacy in the highest regard.
 In accordance with the federal Health Insurance Portability and Accountability Act of 1996 (HIPAA), information about the condition of a patient will be released only if the inquiry specifically contains the patient’s first and last name, and the patient’s legal representative has authorized the release.

 A patient, or the person authorized to give consent, can opt out of providing information altogether.
 In sensitive circumstances, Children’s may independently make the decision not to release any information.

 A member of the media must have a patient’s first and last name before we can request or release a patient’s condition.

-Here are definitions of the one-word patient conditions we can release (as determined by the American Hospital Association):
+Here are definitions of the one-word patient conditions we can release with consent (as determined by the American Hospital Association):